Lemoncode/react-by-sample/00 Boilerplate/readme.md

 - Create and navigate to the folder where you are going to create the empty project.

-- Execute `npm init`, you will be prompted to answer some information request about the project (e.g. set name to _samplereact_).
+- Execute `npm init`, you will be prompted to answer some information request about the project (e.g. set name to _samplereact_ and description to _Sample working with React,TypeScript and Webpack_).
 Once you have successfully fullfilled them a **package.json** file we will generated.

  ```
  npm init
  ```

-- Install **webpack** as a dependency.
+- Install **webpack** as a development dependency.

  ```
- npm install webpack --save
+ npm install webpack --save-dev
  ```
 - Install **webpack-dev-server** locally, as a development dependency (the reason to install it locally and not globally is to be easy to setup, e.g. can be launched on a clean machine without having to install anything globally but nodejs).